Piroshky Piroshky: History

 The Pike Place Market location appeared on Anthony Bourdain's No Reservations in 2007 and Andrew Zimmern's The Zimmern List in 2017.

 By 2018, Piroshky Piroshky had opened its fifth location in Seattle and planned to launch a food truck.
-The bakery began offering four new vegan options in 2019.
+The bakery began offering four vegan options in 2019.

-The Century Square location closed for over a year during the COVID-19 pandemic, but reopened in September 2021.
-Owner Olga Sagan announced in February 2022 that the location would be closed temporarily closed, citing an increase in violent crime near the store on 3rd Avenue.
+The Century Square location closed for over a year during the COVID-19 pandemic in Seattle, but reopened in September 2021.
+Owner Olga Sagan announced in February 2022 that the location would be temporarily closed, citing an increase in violent crime near the store on 3rd Avenue.

+Piroshky Piroshky is opening a fourth location in the newly opened Seattle Convention Center (SCC) expansion.

 Reception

 Marina Koren included Piroshky Piroshky in Smithsonian magazine's 2013 list of "The 20 Most Iconic Food Destinations Across America".